COMP6248-Reproducability-Challenge/selfsupervised-denoising/README.md

                         NOISE_STYLE [--noise_value {known,const,var}] [--mono]
                         [--diagonal] [--runs_dir RUNS_DIR]

-The following arguments are required: --train_dataset/-t, --iterations/-i, --algorithm/-a, --noise_style/-n
+The following arguments are required: --train_dataset/-t, --iterations/-i, --algorithm/-a, --noise_style/-n, --noise_value (when --algorithm=ssdn)
 ```
 Note that the validation dataset is optional, this can be ommitted but may be helpful to monitor convergence.
 Where a parameter is not provided the default in `cfg.py` will be used.